SFDO-Tooling/CumulusCI/docs/contributing.md

 Tests should be executable in any order.
 You can run this command a few times to verify if they are:

-> pytest -random-order
+> pytest --random-order

 It will output something like this:

-> Using -random-order-bucket=module Using -random-order-seed=986925
+> Using --random-order-bucket=module Using --random-order-seed=986925

 Using those two parameters on the command line, you can replicate a particular run later.